When: 08/21/2023 to 01/23/2024 (five months total)

 - Each class will feature a guided meditation, a short talk, and a community discussion on a theme.
 These are the themes from the last cohort:

-- Month 2 – An Attitude of Love
+- Month 2 – The Instruction that Merges Love & Wisdom

 - Month 3 – Mindfulness in Daily Life

 - Month 5 – Where to Go From Here